 The business we have today was built on the entrepreneurial spirit of two master craftsmen; Frederick Belmont, a confectioner and chocolatier from Switzerland, and Charles Taylor, a master tea blender.

 C. E. Taylor & Co, meanwhile, was another family business with a number of Yorkshire tea rooms.
 The business had been established by Charles Taylor in 1886, starting life as a tea and coffee importing and blending business in Leeds.
 By buying the best tea leaves and coffee beans, and carefully blending teas to suit the local water, Charles established a reputation for quality, winning a gold medal at the London Grocery Exhibition in 1896.
 Charles also opened a number of ‘Kiosk’ Coffee Shops in Yorkshire towns, and the Café Imperial tea rooms in Ilkley and Harrogate.

 The years passed and by the early 1960s Bettys was led by Frederick’s nephew, Victor Wild.
 A story recalls how a Bettys waitress overheard two customers discussing the fact that the Taylors business was looking for new owners.
 Victor recognised the opportunity and in 1962 Victor and his family purchased C. E. Taylors, at the same time acquiring their cafes including the impressive Café Imperial in Harrogate.

 It proved to be a winning combination.
-The Taylors Café Imperials in Harrogate and Ilkley were reopened as Bettys branches, and today there are six Bettys Café Tea Rooms – all in Yorkshire – as well as a Craft Bakery, Cookery School and online shop.
+The Taylors Café Imperials in Harrogate and Ilkley were reopened as Bettys branches, and today there are five Bettys Café Tea Rooms – all in Yorkshire – as well as a Craft Bakery, Cookery School and online shop.
 Taylors moved to Harrogate – becoming Taylors of Harrogate – and focused on the founding passion of buying and blending exceptional teas and coffees.

 Find out more about Bettys, Taylors of Harrogate and Yorkshire Tea.